supervisely/developer-portal/app-development/neural-network-integration/inference/pose-estimation.md

 {% hint style="success" %}
 Now you can use apps like [Apply NN to Images](https://ecosystem.supervise.ly/apps/nn-image-labeling/project-dataset), [Apply NN to videos](https://ecosystem.supervise.ly/apps/apply-nn-to-videos-project) with your deployed model.

-Or get the model inference via **Python API** with the help of `sly.nn.inference.Session` just in one line of code.
+Or get the model inference via **Python API** with the help of `sly.nn.inference.Session` class just in one line of code.
 See [Inference API Tutorial](https://developer.supervise.ly/app-development/neural-network-integration/inference-api-tutorial).
 {% endhint %}